 Lead a team of 17, directly supervising seven staff.
 Together, they develop, manage, and direct the School's decanal, science, digital, social, and internal communications, as well as media relations, issues management, publications, executive speechwriting, and content marketing.

 Plan and execute a broad range of strategic communications to promote the School's mission, values, and priorities to relevant stakeholders.
 Develop and define key messages and ensure clear and consistent delivery.

 Develop a strategic communications plan to include evaluation metrics to proactively advance HMS's positioning and relevance.
 Expand the School's reach and impact with key audiences, including philanthropists, journalists, and thought leaders.

-The CCO will serve as the Dean's principal communications advisor, overseeing communications strategy, crisis communications, public statements, and the preparation of remarks, presentations, and other materials for the Dean's heavy schedule of high-level meetings and public appearances.
-The CCO may be called upon to join the Dean for occasional travel, including internationally, as well.
-As such, the COO will:
+Serve as the Dean's principal communications advisor, overseeing communications strategy, crisis communications, public statements, and the preparation of remarks and other materials for the Dean's heavy schedule of meetings and public appearances.

 Harvard offers an outstanding benefits package including:

 Time Off: 3 - 4 weeks paid vacation, paid holiday break, 12 paid sick days, 11.5 paid holidays, and 3 paid personal days per year.